chris110408/react-eval-project/README.md

 Sorry for not using D3.
 I have not used D3 before.
 And I used Bizcharts which is developed and supported by Alibaba. https://github.com/alibaba/BizCharts/
-I would like to learn D3. and by the end of this month,  I should be able to develop charts like those I used in this project.